Lu-in Wang

 Vice Provost Role

 As Vice Provost for Faculty Affairs, Lu-in Wang is responsible for supervising faculty appeal processes; reviewing appointment, promotion, and tenure guidelines for compliance with University policy; and advising deans and campus presidents on policies affecting faculty members.
 She also works with the Vice Provost for Faculty Diversity and Development to facilitate efforts to recruit and retain a world-class, diverse faculty, help faculty navigate opportunities and challenges as they advance their careers, and raise faculty awareness of ways to build diversity and inclusion into curriculum and classroom environments.
-In addition, she works with the Office of Faculty Records in the Human Resources Shared Services team to strengthen and streamline processes related to faculty actions.
+In addition, she works with the Office of Faculty Records in the Human Resources Client Services team to strengthen and streamline processes related to faculty actions.

 Professional Biography